-Target Strategies Timescale Responsibilities Success Criteria Ensure all children with HI/VI Consider purchase of As need arises Zayla Beecham All HI/VI/PI children are able or PI are able to successfully additional equipment and if pupils with to access relevant access all elements of the resources. such difficulties equipment and resources school curriculum, using the join the school. according to their individual appropriate resources to do so. needs.
+Target Strategies Timescale Responsibilities Success Criteria Ensure all children with HI/VI Consider purchase of As need Zayla Beecham All HI/VI/PI children are able to access or PI are able to successfully additional equipment arises - if relevant equipment and resources access all elements of the and resources. pupils with according to their individual needs. school curriculum, using the such appropriate resources to do so. difficulties join the school.